Faguss/Generated_Form/README.md

 ## Installation:

-* Copy files to your Userspice installation folder
+* Copy files to your UserSpice installation folder
+* Rename "uploaded_images/htaccess" to ".htaccess"
-* Run query from "gf_example_tables.sql"
+* Run query from the "gf_example_tables.sql"
-* Add permissions for 1-12.php example files in the Admin Dashboard
+* In the Admin Dashboard add permissions for 1-12.php example files
-* Instructions on how to use the Generated_Form class you'll find in the examples.
-Start with 1_minimal.php (open it in a text editor)
 * Example scripts are compatible with UserSpice 4.4.
 For other versions you'll have to edit header and footer includes
+* Instructions on how to use the Generated_Form class you'll find in these examples

 ## Version history: